Managing Noise Exposure

 Once the relevant information has been gathered, an employee’s LEP,d or LEP,w can be calculated using the exposure calculators and ready reckoners provided on the Health and Safety Executive (HSE) website.

-The Control of Noise at Work Regulations outline several exposure action values and an exposure limit value.
+The Control of Noise at Work Regulations outlines several exposure action values and an exposure limit value.

-• An exposure action value is a level of noise at which certain action must be taken.
+1. An exposure action value is a level of noise at which specific action must be taken.

 These values are as follows: